ismaelbonato/cppPrimer5thEdition/Chapter_09/README.md

         iv.insert(iter, 2 * some_val);
 }
 ```
 **Answer**

-- There is no incrent on the `iter`.
+- There is no increment on `iter`.
 - The size of `iv` changes when a value is inserted, so the `iterator mid & iter`  are not valid anymore.
 - to fix these issues you must recalculate `mid` and read `iter` from `insert` every time a value is inserted in the vector.